Does HVAC Bring in Fresh Air?

 After all, the external box is large (and often unsightly) and has a fan that is seemingly running all the time.

 The exterior HVAC component—alternately referred to as the condenser unit—is used as a release mechanism for your home’s warm interior air.
+Depending on your setup, this unit will be either an air conditioner or a heat pump.

 The warm air intake from the compressor that is circulated through the refrigerant needs a place to go (other than back into the building), and the condenser unit provides this.